What is Happening in Vail Valley Fall 2022

 The bRUNch Trail Run 5K + 15K in Beaver Creek

-Denver’s most delicious social run club, Brunch Running and World Playground, the ultimate bucket list adventure community, bring you The bRUNch Trail Run.
+Denver’s most delicious social run club, Brunch Running and World Playground, the ultimate bucket list adventure community, brings you The bRUNch Trail Run.

 Think trail race meets food festival.
 Enjoy a morning running or hiking through the fall colors as you ascend paths lined with iconic Aspen trees, finish line high fives and hugs, tears of joy, a scented finisher’s medal and brunch bites while raising money for Operation Underground Railroad (O.U.R).